shahmeer13/IT-Helpdesk-PowerBi-Dashboard/Data/Data_Description.md

 ---

 ## Data Source
-This dataset was manually created for learning and demonstration purposes.
+This dataset was manually built in Excel for learning and demonstration purposes.
 It is structured to mirror realistic corporate IT Helpdesk ticketing environments.

 ---